okta/okta.github.io/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 <div style="text-align: center">
 <script id="asciicast-245246" src="https://asciinema.org/a/245246.js" async></script>
 </div>

+If you'd like to see the source code for the templates that are installed, you can [find them on GitHub](https://github.com/oktadeveloper/schematics/tree/master/src/add-auth/ionic/angular/src/app).

 _It's pretty sweet that OktaDev Schematics automates all of this for you, don't you think?!_